pokaa3a/how-to-set-up-env-for-deep-learning/README.md

-# How to set up Pytorch on Ubuntu 16.04
+# How to set up an environment of deep learning on Ubuntu 16.04
 This repo documents the details and steps that how I set up an environment for running Pytorch with NVIDIA GPU on Ubuntu 16.04.

 ## Machine Spec